For Mothers Day I had given a friend a pack of Cricut’s Iron-On vinyl and guess what she told me? She hadn’t even opened it!

 - A computer with Cricut Design Space installed.

 - Cricut Explore Air 2 or Cricut Maker.
-Any other vinyl cutter you know how to use will work as well, but this tutorial shows how to use a Cricut.
+Any other vinyl cutter you know how to use will work as well, but this tutorial shows how to use a Cricut machine.

 - Cutting mat.
 Either the green standard grip or the blue light grip mat will work for iron-on vinyl.